Sanofi Genzyme logo

 • Adverse reactions reported in pediatric patients 2 years of age and older are similar to adults

-Serious allergic reactions (anaphylaxis) have been reported in patients treated with Cerezyme.
-Symptoms suggestive of an allergic reaction have been reported during or shortly after an infusion and include itching, flushing, hives, swelling, chest discomfort, shortness of breath, coughing, cyanosis (a bluish discoloration of the skin due to diminished oxygen), rapid heart rate, and low blood pressure.
-Inform your doctor and seek medical care if you experience any of these symptoms.
-If you have had an allergic reaction to Cerezyme, you and your doctor should use caution if you continue to receive treatment with Cerezyme.
+Signs of an allergic reaction reported during or shortly after an infusion included itching, flushing, hives, swelling under the skin, chest discomfort, shortness of breath, coughing, a bluish discoloration of the skin due to diminished oxygen, rapid heart rate, and low blood pressure.

 Immune Responses

-Approximately 15% of patients have developed immune responses (antibodies) to Cerezyme during the first year of therapy.
-These patients have a higher risk of an allergic reaction (hypersensitivity).
-Your doctor may periodically test for the presence of antibodies.
+Approximately 15% of patients treated and tested to date have developed immune responses (antibodies) to Cerezyme during the first year of therapy.
+These patients have a higher risk of an allergic reaction.
+Your healthcare professional may periodically test for the presence of antibodies.

 What Is Cerezyme?